t-zl/todo-list-app/README.md

 - Add, Tick-off and Delete your tasks.

 ---------------------------------------
-created on 18/07/2024 by Thomas Lavelle
+created on 18/07/2024 by Thomas Lavelle - uploaded to personal GitHub on 14/10/2024
 ---------------------------------------